-“Special Alcohol Service” (SAS) has been in operation since December 2009 and has a proven track record helping licensed venues to provide their best version of safe, effective and hospitable patron management.
+“Special Alcohol Service Hospitality” (SASH) has been in operation since December 2009 and has a proven track record helping licensed venues to provide their best version of safe, effective and hospitable patron management.
 The results of the training provide significant benefits not only for the venues, but for their patrons and the wider community too.

-SAS began at the Coogee Bay Hotel in Sydney where the venue’s primary goal was to decrease the number of patrons Asked to Leave (ATL) for intoxication.
+SASH began at the Coogee Bay Hotel in Sydney where we were hired to see if we could deliver the venue’s primary goal; to decrease the number of patrons Asked to Leave (ATL) for intoxication.
 Secondary goals included seeing if we could decrease negative incidents as well as increase the hospitality experienced by the patrons themselves.

-After 3.5 years we stopped supplying trained staff to venues and switched to training venue’s staff themselves so as to increase the reach of this service to the industry.
-The SAS course was therefore slightly modified so as to be applicable to all venue staff involved in patron management; from licensees, to managers, to bar staff, wait staff, security, glassies / usefuls and so on.
-Venue staff being trained makes implementation of SAS into a licensed venue more consistent and effective.
+After 3.5 years we stopped supplying trained staff and switched to training venue’s staff themselves so as to increase the reach of SASH into the industry.
+The SASH course was therefore slightly modified so as to be applicable to all venue staff involved in patron management; from licensees, to managers, to bar staff, wait staff, security, glassies / usefuls and so on.
+Venue staff being trained makes implementation of SASH into a licensed venue more consistent and effective.
 It can also be done more cost effectively by the venue as they don’t have to hire externally contracted staff etc..

 Over the past twenty years, Sam has had a diverse and fascinating career in hospitality working with a range of companies and freelancing management of events.